Limespy/YAMDOG/README.md

             md.Code('str'),
             ' on the element directly to get the markdown source']), md.CodeBlock('markdown_source = str(element)', 'python'),
-        'but most of the time you will compose the elements together into an document', md.CodeBlock('markdown_source = str(document)', 'python')
+        '''but most of the time you will compose the elements together into an document''',
+        md.CodeBlock('markdown_source = str(document)', 'python')
         ])